4Geeks logo

 Sometimes it is the website user, sometimes it is the browser, sometimes it is another application letting you know something, sometimes the developer triggers events related to the business logic, etc.

-There are dozens of events being triggered every minute, but you don’t have to do anything about it (not if you don’t want to).
-They are available to you depending on the type of application that you want to do.
+There are dozens of events being triggered every minute, but you don’t have to do anything about them (not if you don’t want to).
+They are available to you depending on the type of application that you want to make.

 Types of Events